themi/magrav/hat-pack/02-gans-production.md

 - If you are connecting your power unit to the mains the entire capacitor and the coils must be 'bone' dry to avoid shorting.

+## Seawater (CO2) GANS

+Mix 1 litre seawater and about a tablespoon caustic soda, stir thoroughly and leave 2hrs.
+Thats it!
+Now rinse and dry as appropriate.

+Note: This is mostly CO2 GANS however seawater has many other trace elements and therefore other GANS type may be present.

 ## Summary

 You will need about 100-200ml of GANS to complete your power unit.